-- 2 yards lace or ribbon no wider than ½ inch
+- 2 yards lace or ribbon no wider than ½”

 - Tracing wheel

-- Weights (You can buy fabric weights, or you can do what I do an use canned goods.)
+- Weights (You can buy fabric weights, or you can do what I do and use canned goods.)

-- Tailors Chalk- optional but helpful.
-(This will allow you to mark pattern pieces and will easily come off when washed.
+- Tailor’s chalk (This will allow you to mark pattern pieces and will easily come off when washed.
 I used this to write front and back on bodice pieces that looked similar.)

-- Basting- Long, easily removable stitches.
-When you baste it is to hold something in place, you will remove these stitches later.
+- Basting: Long, easily removable stitches.
+Basting stitches are for holding something in place.
+You will remove these stitches later.

 Project 1 Shorts:

-1) At the beginning of each project you will need to find your pattern pieces.
-In this case we only have 1 pattern piece (Number 16).
+1) At the beginning of each project, you will need to find your pattern pieces.
+In this case we only have one pattern piece (Number 16).

-2) Cut out your pattern piece, leaving a margin of no less then a half inch around the printed line.
-Technically you don’t need to cut your pattern pieces out, but I find that cutting your pattern pieces makes the process of transferring to fabric a lot easier.
+2) Cut out your pattern piece, leaving a margin of no less then a half-inch around the printed line.
+Cutting your pattern pieces makes the process of transferring to fabric a lot easier.

-3) Since we will be making Pants next week, be sure not to cut the pant legs off.
-Simply fold up the patten pieces so pantlegs are out of the way.
-Take note of where the patten says cut line, make sure this is visible.
+3) Since we will be making pants next week, be sure not to cut the pant legs off.
+Simply fold up the pattern pieces so pant legs are out of the way.
+Take note of where the pattern says “cut line,” and make sure this is visible.

 4) Move your pattern piece aside.
 Lay out your fabric with the right side facing up.

-6) Lay pattern piece on top of fabric, grab weights (i tend to use cans) and tracing paper.
+6) Lay the pattern piece on top of fabric, grab weights (I tend to use cans) and tracing paper.

-7) Place tracing paper chalky side down under pattern, make sure pattern piece is pulled taught by placing weights along the edges.
+7) Place the tracing paper chalky side down under the pattern.
+Make sure pattern piece is pulled taut by placing weights along the edges.
 Your paper pattern should be smooth.

-8) Use your tracing wheel to trace pattern.
-Once you have traced the entire pattern, including notches remove weights, paper pattern and tracing paper.
-You should now see a dotted line, this is where you will cut.
+8) Use your tracing wheel to trace the pattern.
+Once you have traced the entire pattern (including notches), remove weights, paper pattern, and tracing paper.
+You should now see a dotted line.
+This is where you will cut.

-10) Over the years I have noticed that tracing chalk tends to fade away as I’m working, so where ever there are notches I place pins.
+10) Over the years I have noticed that tracing chalk tends to fade away as I’m working, so wherever there are notches I place pins.
 It’s an easy way to keep track of where your pattern pieces will match up.